 In Slovakia men have the delusional idea that owning a car adds some inches to your dick.
 Even stranger is that a good deal of Slovak women seem to buy into that myth.

 It’s a cliché, but it’s said that lots of Slovak men have nothing, except a car.
 You can buy a Slovak soul for a fancy ride.
 I swear.
-Want a Slovak at accept a shitty job offer?
+Want a Slovak to accept a shitty job offer?
 Let it come with a big car.

 Ideally this country would have more bikes than people, but no, many roads don’t even have sidewalks.
 This makes for a very oppressive mood in the cities.
 This may be one reason why they all flee to the mountains at the weekend.
 The upside of this is that at the weekend you can feel like the last person on earth in a place like Bratislava.
 Bratislava is a very nice city.
 Its only problem is that it’s full of Slovaks, but this is solved at the weekend.